Golden Circle (company): Products

 Golden Circle manufactures more than 800 products including shelf stable fruit and vegetables (in cans and glass jars), fruit juices, cordials, soft drinks, jams, conserves and baby food.
 Pineapple products now account for only 24% of the company's total product range.

 Presence

 The main production facility is at Northgate, a northern suburb of Brisbane.

 Sales offices are located in every Australian state as well as New Zealand.
 Australia is the principal market for Golden Circle products, but they are also exported to New Zealand and other Pacific countries.

 The company has factory outlets in Capalaba to the east of Brisbane and in Morayfield to the north of Brisbane.

 Takeover bids

-On 26 September 2007, Coca-Cola Amatil announced it was making a conditional takeover bid for 100% of the companies shares.
+On 26 September 2007, Coca-Cola Amatil announced it was making a conditional takeover bid for 100% of the company's shares.

 On 6 October 2008, Heinz launched a Golden Circle takeover bid.
 Phillip Cave advised that the take over bid of $1.65 per share ($288 million in total) was "attractive" for all shareholders, particularly given the current difficult economic conditions.

 The Heinz takeover bid was finalised successfully on 19 December 2008.